percona/pmm-doc/docs/how-to/pacemaker.md

 ```

-And that it is, we have two nodes Active/Passive PMM Server HA cluster.
+Thus, we have two nodes Active/Passive PMM Server HA cluster.

 ## Failover

-In the case of node or service failure, Pacemaker would recover services and other resources on a passive/standby node.
-The cluster administrator would need to troubleshoot and recover failed node and bring it back online into the cluster.
+In case a node or service fails, Pacemaker restores services and other resources on a passive or standby node.
+In order to bring back a failed node online, the cluster administrator would need to troubleshoot and recover it.

 The cluster administrator might have preferences on which node resources should run.
-This could be achieved with [constraints](https://www.clusterlabs.org/pacemaker/doc/2.1/Clusters_from_Scratch/html/apache.html#prefer-one-node-over-another) and [stickiness](https://www.clusterlabs.org/pacemaker/doc/2.1/Clusters_from_Scratch/html/active-passive.html#prevent-resources-from-moving-after-recovery).
+Constraints and stickiness could accomplish this [constraints](https://www.clusterlabs.org/pacemaker/doc/2.1/Clusters_from_Scratch/html/apache.html#prefer-one-node-over-another) and [stickiness](https://www.clusterlabs.org/pacemaker/doc/2.1/Clusters_from_Scratch/html/active-passive.html#prevent-resources-from-moving-after-recovery).

 Manually resources could be moved by:
-- marking the node they are running as `standby`
+* marking the node they are running as `standby`
-- executing `pcs resource move` command
+* executing `pcs resource move` command

 Force Pacemaker to failover to another node:
 ```sh